 }

-To fit the model we start by constructing a time-design (named X) and takes the haplotype distributions for each id
+To fit the model we first construct a time design matrix (named X) and supply the haplotype distributions for each id:

 haploX$time <- haploX$times